Phyllis Beveridge Nissila

 In this nation, for example, they may cite that after the destruction of the Twin Towers in September of 2001 we somehow recovered a semblance of normalcy (although, truth be told, we’re trying hard not to think about the consequences of follow-up “security measures” that can now track every move we make).
 And so, it seems to them, we might be safe again.

-Then, they may continue, the economy took a major nose-dive in 2008 yet somehow managed to resume ticking upward so we can still invest (although, others note, new financial terms like “housing bubble,” “bank bail-in,” and “quantitative easing” even though there is a hydra-like enemy in a confusing tangle of political alignments and realignments in the Middle East smearing each new conquest with blood and destruction even deniers can’t ignore, aren’t “they” sending in some bombers to stop those terrorists?
-And anyway, that trouble is all the way over there across the globe.
-Right?
-Never happen here!
-Right?
+Then, they may continue, the economy took a major nose-dive in 2008 yet somehow managed to resume ticking upward so we can still invest, even though, others note, new financial terms like “housing bubble,” “bank bail-in,” and “quantitative easing” do sound ominous…

 But are we really back to normal?